Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 4. What are the famous spices of Zanzibar?

-This island earned this name as the largest producer and exporter of spices in East Africa.
+The Island of Zanzibar is nicknamed the Spice Island.
+This island is known as the largest producer and exporter of spices in East Africa.

+For centuries ,Zanzibar has been trading spices.
 Zanzibar’s main spice exports include clove, chili, black pepper, nutmeg, cardamom, turmeric, and cinnamon.

+Cloves are the most commonly produced spice.
 Other spices grown on the island of Zanzibar include vanilla, saffron, and lemongrass.
-While in Zanzibar you can request a day trip for spice tours
+While in Zanzibar, you can request a day trip for spice tours

 3. What is the wildlife available in Zanzibar?

-It has different protected areas including Jozani Chiwaka Bay National Park and marine parks.
+It has different protected areas, including Jozani Chiwaka Bay National Park and marine parks.

-We can group Zanzibar’s wildlife into three major categories which include:
+We can group Zanzibar’s wildlife into three major categories, which include:

 Marine Species